kahboom/nerdycode-posts/2020/web-components.md

 }
 ```

-It then becomes easy to override these CSS variables from the consumer side, because all they would need to use is select the custom element name:
+It then becomes easy to override these CSS variables from the consumer side, because all they would need to do is select the custom element name:

 ```css
 my-counter {